 - Do your parenting arrangement have special terms regarding international travel?
 If they do then you would need to check with a solicitor to ensure you have the relevant supporting documents.

 Do I need a consent letter?

 - Travel consent letters are a letter from the absent parent to say that the child or children in question have permission to travel abroad.
 They may be used for parents who are divorced or separated, or the other parent simply isn’t coming along on holiday.
-They can also be used by grandparents and other relatives who are talking your children on holiday.
+They can also be used by grandparents and other relatives who are taking your children on holiday.

-- They’re not a legal requirement in the UK, but can simplify travel for UK citizens incase they are requested by immigration authorities when entering or leaving a foreign country or when re-entering the UK.
+- They’re not a legal requirement in the UK, but can simplify travel for UK citizens in case they are requested by immigration authorities when entering or leaving a foreign country or when re-entering the UK.

 - The letter needs to be signed by which ever parent is NOT travelling.